azeezabidoye/cyfrin-updraft-2025/READMe.md

 ### Signing Transactions

-- `private key` is a randomly generate
+- `private key` is a randomly generated